luh-05/Zonfig/README.md

 # Zonfig
 **Zonfig** is a simple module for `build.zig`, that enables adding `.zon` files as modules for _comptime_ configuration.

+## ⚠️ ATTENTION - This is not maintained and is bade obsolete by zig 0.15

 ## Why
 I wanted to create a library, that can be configured at comptime.
 For that I needed some _notation format_.
 My mind has immediately gone to _JSON_, as I have used that in the past for the same purpose.
 But that was quite annoying to do, as I ended writing a very sketchy little translator from JSON to Zig.
 When I was pondering ways to get around having to do this again, I thought of _ZON_, which is as approachable as _JSON_ but very very close in syntax to a _Zig module_.